unionai/unionai-examples/CONTRIBUTING.md

 ## Guides

 The `guides` directory is for examples that are included directly into the narrative section of the Union docs.
-This is in contrast with the `tutorials` directory, which is also imported into the docs website but exists separately from the main narrative content.
+This is in contrast to the `tutorials` directory, which is also imported into the docs website but exists separately from the main narrative content.

 The code here should be orgainzed into sub-directories that correspond with the navigation strructure of the docs,